-Her long list of passions include voraciously reading, traveling anywhere, cooking+baking, making/altering clothes, community gardening, volunteering, learning, and media-making.
+Her long list of passions include voraciously reading, cooking+baking, community building and repairing, making/altering clothes, gardening and permaculture, volunteering, learning, writing, parenting, and media-making.

 To contact Lisa Marie, email her at: lisa.alatorre[at]gmail.com